MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

    ```

 1. In the Azure portal, in the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu select **Upload**, and upload the files **\\\\AZ-140\\AllFiles\\Labs\\02\\az140-25_azuredeployvm25.json** and **\\\\AZ-140\\AllFiles\\Labs\\02\\az140-25_azuredeployvm25.parameters.json** into the Cloud Shell home directory.
-1. From the PowerShell session in the Cloud Shell pane, run the following to deploy an Azure VM running Windows 10 that will serve as a Windows Virtual Desktop client into the newly created subnet:
+1. From the PowerShell session in the Cloud Shell pane, run the following to deploy an Azure VM running Windows 10 that will serve as a Azure Virtual Desktop client into the newly created subnet:

    ```powershell
    New-AzResourceGroupDeployment `